LaMatemaga/Salesforce-Data-Cloud-Consultant-Certification/Z. Glossary/D/Data Source Object (DSO).md

 tags:
     - glossary
 ---
-A specific object, for example, a collection of data, like customer purchases, found in a data source.
+A specific object, for example, a collection of data, like customer purchases, found in a [[data source]].